avramdiy/BeerRatings/README.md

 - In a bar chart, I want to visualize the average "review/overall" per "beer/style", as a bar chart.

-- Route created : /avverage_review_chart
+- Route created : /average_review_chart

 ## 4th Commit

+- In a bar chart, I want to visualize the average "review/aroma" per "beer/style", as a bar chart.

+- Route created : /average_aroma_chart

 ## 5th Commit